kstillsOgburn-hamilton/malicious-url-detector/README.md

 ## steps to run the trained model
-## 🛑 only run this code if you want to use the trained model; othwerise run code in step 6 to run the model that you've just trained.
+## 🛑 only run this code if you want to use the TRAINED model; othwerise go back to step 6 to load the latest model

 ### step 1. install dependencies
 ```bash